WillHolmes0/startup/README.md

 Changes - Added images the Images file and all three html pages to html layouts.

 - [x] **HTML pages** - Created a login, index (storeis and comments), and a writeStory page.
 - [x] **Proper HTML element usage** - Used header, nav, div, body and section.
 Included html and head tag.
-All pages implement html elemnts to create the page.
+All pages implement html elemnts to create the page. footer was used, but is currently empty in all pages.
 - [x] **Links** - navigation links in header, login button navigates to homepage.
 Also a github link
 - [x] **Text** - Text is used for labeling across the website
 - [x] **3rd party API placeholder** - comment shows where this goes in the index page